andyl/uber_gen/README.md

 ### With a HowTo Post

-Authoring:
+Authoring a HowTo Post:

 - Author writes a blog post with manual install instructions
-- Author posts gist with a Cogen script
+- Author creates gist with a Cogen generator script
-- Author posts the address to the Cogen script
+- Author adds the address to the Cogen script to the blog post

-Using:
+Reading a HowTo Post:

-- Reader views the post
+- Reader views the post in the browser
-- From the reader terminal: `$ cogen run https://gist.github.com/howto.cogen`
+- From the reader terminal: `$ cogen run https://gist.github.com/howto_script.cogen`
+- Instant Working App
-- Profit
+- Pina Coladas